 Activate Pollen Allergy Test

-Enter your Test ID in your secure my cerascreen®-user account of your home health test on our website or in our my cerascreen®-app Then answer a few short questions so that we can give you personalized recommendations.
+Enter your Test ID in your secure My cerascreen®-user account of your home health test on our website or in our My cerascreen®-app Then answer a few short questions, so that we can give you personalised recommendations.

 Send the dried blood spot card together with your blood sample on it by mail to our partner laboratory free of charge using the prepaid return envelope.

-You will receive a personal results report that indicates whether you are sensitized to certain types of grass, herb or pollen.
+You will receive a personal results report that indicates whether you are sensitive to certain types of grass, herb or pollen.
 This sensitivity is a first indication of a possible allergy.

-The samples taken with the send-in test-kits from cerascreen® are evaluated in specialized diagnostic laboratories with which doctors and clinics work as well.
+The samples taken with the send-in test kits from cerascreen® are evaluated in specialised diagnostic laboratories, with which doctors and clinics work as well.
 All of our laboratory partners meet our high quality standards.